rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Create an .ssh/config entry for Github

-One you have your new SSH key all set up, add this to your
+Once you have your new SSH key all set up, add this to your
 $HOME/.ssh/config -- create that file if you don't have one already.